vviikk/vviikk.github.io/README.md

 Leading a team of Front-end developers tasked with building  a next-generation product using React / Redux / RxJS / Styled Components, Storyboook using ES7 that focuses on big-data, drill-downs, geolocation & clustering, Elastic Search, GraphQL and obviously Docker (♥️) amongst various other technologies.

+> Dude, that button is 1 pixel too low.
 ---

 ##### BAE Systems Applied Intelligence